 It is important to note that Vitol Central Asia is a subsidiary of Ingma, therefore the above-mentioned « joint venture » refers to Ingma (the partnership between Oilex and Vitol).
 Vitol Central Asia currently exports all of the oil from the Ayrankol Field exploited by the company Kaspyi Oil – which in turn is 100% owned by Timur Kulibayev.

-When contacted by Public Eye, Arvind Tiku refused to be quoted while Timur Kulibayev responded through the lobby group Kazenergy, claiming to have always acted in conformity with the applicable regulations regarding private and state activities.
+Timur Kulibayev responded through the lobby group Kazenergy, claiming to have always acted in conformity with the applicable regulations regarding private and state activities.
 According to Kazenergy, Mr Kulibayev has “always followed all such rules and regulations in full accordance with the requirements”, adding that he “does not exercise management control over any company in which he holds an interest.”
 Kazenergy confirmed Kulibayev indirectly owns Merix.
 According to them, the letter addressed to Credit Suisse contains incorrect information: “It is not correct that these companies (ie Vitol Central Asia SA, Ingma Holding BV or Euro Asian Oil AG), were ever ‘part of Mr Kulibayev's operating companies’.”

 According to Vitol, “Merix Ventures International has never been a shareholder of Vitol Central Asia SA” and “Mr Kulibayev is not a direct or indirect beneficiary of Ingma.
 It is incorrect to state or suggest otherwise”.
 Vitol vehemently denies that the President’s son-in-law directly or indirectly benefits from profits generated by the joint venture.
 This “has been confirmed by the due diligence of all the major international banks which have a commercial relationship with Ingma.”